(Pix from New York Times HERE)

 For those without the necessary imagination to connect the dots and draw the intended picture, the West provides a substantial set of sources of appropriate explanation to drive home the point.
 One can only marvel at the coincidence that on the heels of the Hong Kong arrests, H. R. McMaster, a retired United States Army lieutenant general, is a former White House national security adviser publishes (incongruously enough) in The Atlantic an article, "How China Sees the World--And how we should see China."
 Its object was both to more clearly define the borders of the two empires, and to suggest that these conceptual borders have hard effect.

--Many universities, research labs, and companies in countries that value the rule of law and individual rights are witting or unwitting accomplices in China’s use of technology to repress its people and improve the Chinese military’s capabilities. * * *
+-Many universities, research labs, and companies in countries that value the rule of law and individual rights are witting or unwitting accomplices in China’s use of technology to repress its people and improve the Chinese military’s capabilities. * * *All of this, of course, is then underlined by the US line adopted in the wake of the Hong Kong arrests.

 -Many Chinese companies directly or indirectly involved in domestic human-rights abuses and violation of international treaties are listed on American stock exchanges.
 Those companies benefit from U.S. and other Western investors. * * *